openmhealth/web-visualizations/README.md

 *data* | An array of Open mHealth structured data points.
 *element* | A dom element, such as a `<div>` containing an `<svg>` node.
 This can also be a jQuery object.
 *measureList* | A string containing a comma-separated list of Open mHealth measures to display.
-*options* | An object with configuration options for the chart.
-Can be left off or passed an empty object.
+*options* | An object with [settings](#configuring_a_chart) for the chart.
+If this is omitted or if an empty object is passed in, the function uses the default settings explained below.

-The easiest way to get some data points is to use our [sample data generator](https://github.com/openmhealth/sample-data-generator).
+The easiest way to create data points to pass to the `data` parameter is to use our [sample data generator](https://github.com/openmhealth/sample-data-generator).
 You can either use a pre-generated [data set](https://github.com/openmhealth/sample-data-generator/releases/download/v1.0.0/one-year-of-data.json.gz), or download the generator itself to create data that fits your needs.

-##Configurating a chart
+##Configuring a chart

+The `options` parameter of the `OMHWebVisualization.Chart(...)` function is divided into two sections.
+A `userInterface` section controls the UI of the chart as a whole.
+The `measures` section contains settings that customize charts for specific measures.

-Below is an example of the options object that can be passed into the `OMHWebVisualization.Chart(...)` function shown above.
-The settings below are the defaults used when a sparse, or empty, options object is passed in.
-You can specify any subset of these options:
+The following object is the default settings object used by the `OMHWebVisualization.Chart(...)` function when its `options` parameter is empty.
+You can specify any subset of these settings to override them:

 ```javascript
 {